 7.2.11.3 RRC connection resume to a new eNB

 When the UE decides to resume the RRC connection, the UE sends the RRC Connection Resume Request message on SRB0 and hence it is not integrity protected.
-The UE shall include information to be used for context identification and re-establishment in the RRC Connection Resume Request message: the Resume ID and a ShortResumeMAC-I. The ShortResumeMAC-I is a message authentication token, which shall be calculated with the following inputs: source C-RNTI, source PCI, resume constant and target Cell-ID as defined by VarShortResumeMAC-Input in TS 36.331 [21] and using the stored KRRCint used with the source eNB where the UE was suspended.
+The UE shall include information to be used for context identification and re-establishment in the RRC Connection Resume Request message: the Resume ID and a ShortResumeMAC-I. The ShortResumeMAC-I is a message authentication token, which shall be calculated with the following inputs: source C-RNTI, source PCI, resume constant and target Cell-ID as defined by VarShortResumeMAC-Input in MFA TS 36.331 [21] and using the stored KRRCint used with the source eNB where the UE was suspended.

 The Resume ID was assigned to the UE in the cell where the UE was suspended (the source cell).
 The source PCI and source C-RNTI are associated with the cell where the UE was suspended.
 The target Cell-ID is the identity of the target cell where the UE sends the RRC Connection Resume Request message.
 The resume constant allows differentiation of VarShortResumeMAC from VarShortMAC.
 The integrity algorithm shall be the negotiated EIA-algorithm from the stored AS security context from the source eNB.